History

 • We protested closure of six mental-health clinics.
 This culminated in occupation of the Woodlawn clinic.
 Though we did not stop the clinics' closures, we made the issue a negative part of the legacy of Mayor Rahm Emanuel and his administration.

-• We formed the Chicago Tenants Council formed, bringing together tenants associations we organize for leadership development and campaign planning.
+• We formed the Chicago Tenants Council, bringing together tenants associations we organize for leadership development and campaign planning.

 2012 - 2013